metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 pref <- getlineplot(lnd, ptitle = "Canonical rules, varying doors")
 ```

 All runs completed in about 5 seconds.
 Let's visualize results in a few different ways.
-First, I'll generate [violin plots](https://en.wikipedia.org/wiki/Violin_plot), a powerful way of visualizing data in a relatively distribution-agnostic manner (and thus typically better than boxplots).
-Next, I'll use overlapping density plots, variously called "ridge plots" or "joyplots" after their use in the iconic visualization of CP 1919 pulsar's radio waves on the cover of Joy Division's Unknown Pleasures record ([awesome!](https://en.wikipedia.org/wiki/Unknown_Pleasures#Artwork_and_packaging)).
+First, I'll generate [violin plots](https://en.wikipedia.org/wiki/Violin_plot), a powerful way of showing density distributions.
+Because violin plots are relatively distribution-agnostic (e.g. no need to assume or imply distribution normality), they are other superior to traditional boxplots.
+Next, I'll use overlapping density plots or "ridge plots."
+These sometimes also called "joyplots" in homage to the iconic cover of Joy Division's Unknown Pleasures record ([awesome!](https://en.wikipedia.org/wiki/Unknown_Pleasures#Artwork_and_packaging)).
 Finally, I'll show line plots of run means with confidence boundaries.
-While the first two plots show the exact data distributions, I'll focus on the third line plots for their economy of space and meaningful reflection of simulation distribution properties.
+Where violin and ridge plots are relatively faithful representations of the underlying distributions, line plots use space a bit more efficiently and provide key characteristics of the plotted distributions.

-To generate these visualizations, I've wrapped the code inot the several plotting utilities functions `getggdat()` (format data for violin and ridge plots), `getlinedat` (format data for line plots), `getlineplot()` (generates line plot), `getprettyplots()` (generate composite of 3 ggplot2 plot types).
-I won't exhaustively describe these, but will note the code may be generally useful if you're looking for a generalizable way of plotting data for your own data science project.
-This code makes use of the supremely awesome R packages [`ggplot2`](https://cran.r-project.org/web/packages/ggplot2/index.html) (powerful plotting functions and meta syntax), [`gridExtra`](https://cran.r-project.org/web/packages/gridExtra/index.html) (managing plot outputs and composite plotting),
+To generate the plots, I've wrapped code into the utility functions `getggdat()` (format data for violin and ridge plots), `getlinedat()` (format data for line plots), `getlineplot()` (generate line plot object), `getprettyplots()` (generate composite of 3 ggplot2 plot types).
+I won't explain these in depth here, but you may find these functions useful as a starting point towards a generalizable method to make these sorts of plots.
+This code makes use of the supremely awesome R packages that most data scientists will find useful, including [`ggplot2`](https://cran.r-project.org/web/packages/ggplot2/index.html) (powerful plotting functions and meta syntax), [`gridExtra`](https://cran.r-project.org/web/packages/gridExtra/index.html) (managing plot outputs and composite plotting),
 [`ggridges`](https://cran.r-project.org/web/packages/ggridges/index.html) (ridge plot options).

 ```